zLofro/SimonSays/README.md

-# PaperPluginTemplate
+# SimonSays
-Template with all the basics to start developing a PaperMC plugin.
+SimonSays plugin for a comission from MariaSantana.